 Many companies already have at least one improvement team.
 They might have:

 - A Quality Improvement Team

 - An Operational Excellence Team

-Did I miss one or more?
+Did I miss one (or more)?
 There are many teams that could be added to the list.
-But even with the short list above, the list is too long!
+But even with the short list above, is the number of improvement teams at most companies is too long?

-Do you notice something that these teams?
+Do you notice something about these teams?
 That’s right.
 They are focused on different silos.

 - Focus on a particular kind of improvement (safety, quality, equipment reliability, …).

 - Require completely different training.